0x5929/.config/README.md

-# Personal Config files for important apps
+# Personal Config files for important appss

 ### Please see .gitinore file to see which apps are tracked